 Nanopore Sequencing versus Pyrosequencing of the MGMT Promoter

-A subset of samples (Radium samples, n=68) was analyzed using the Qiagen® MGMT pyrosequencing kit (MGMT pyro kit)), which specifically measures methylation on CpGs 76-79 of the MGMT CpG island.
+A subset of samples (retrospective cohort, n=68) was analyzed using the Qiagen® MGMT pyrosequencing kit (MGMT pyro kit)), which specifically measures methylation on CpGs 76-79 of the MGMT CpG island.
 To directly compare the results of nanopore sequencing and MGMT pyro kit, we extracted the methylation results for CpGs 74-79 from the nanopore data and compared them to the methylation values obtained by the MGMT Pyro kit (Figure 2).
 Correlation between the methylation values of each overlapping CpG site between nanopore and pyrosequencing ranged from 0.78 to 0.88 (Figure 2a).
 However, results from the MGMT pyro kit are typically returned as an average methylation percentage of all four CpG sites.
-When results of nanopore sequencing and the MGMT pyro kit are averaged across the four CpG sites, correlation increased to 0.92 (Figure 2b).
+When results of nanopore sequencing and the MGMT pyro kit are averaged across the four CpG sites the correlation increased to 0.92 (Figure 2b).

-At Oslo University Hospital, an average methylation of 10% and above using the MGMT pyro kit is considered to be methylated [Johannessen et al., 2018, Håvik et al., 2012].
+At Oslo University Hospital, an average methylation of 10% and above using the MGMT pyro kit is demonstrated to stratify patients’ survival [Johannessen et al., 2018, Håvik et al., 2012].
 To compare classification results of nanopore sequencing and the MGMT pyro kit, a 10% average methylation threshold of CpGs 76-79 was applied to the nanopore data to re-classify MGMT methylated versus unmethylated samples (Figure 2c).
 A 91% concordance rate was observed between the two methods (62 out of 68 samples) (Figure 2d).
 Notably, discordant results between nanopore sequencing and the MGMT pyro kit were in all cases classified as methylated by nanopore sequencing but unmethylated by pyrosequencing.
+Of importance is that for these samples the pyro- and sequencing were based on formalin-fixed and frozen tissue, accordingly.

 Nanopore sequencing versus STP27 and cumulative number of methylated CpG sites